kbieser/wrangling-genomics/_episodes/03-trimming.md

 ~~~
 {: .bash}

 Save the text file as trim.sh.
+The script will be saved in ~/data/dc_workshop/data/untrimmed_fastq.

 Return to your terminal and navigate to: